alexthiery/otic-reprogramming/docs/_downstream/smartseq2_downstream.md

 <details><summary class="box">Expand</summary>
 <p>

+RNA velocity uses the abundance of spliced and un-spliced RNA transcripts, in order to infer the future state of single cells.

-Read in splice counts (loom data) and filter cells and genes remaining in OEP subset.
+First, we read in splice counts (Loom data) and filter cells and genes remaining in OEP subset.

 ```R
 curr_plot_folder = paste0(plot_path, "velocyto/")